 17.2 When handling any such cases, AHLU follows the guidance given by the DfE in Part Four of “Keeping Children Safe in Education”.

-• Behaved towards a child or children in a way that indicates that he/she would pose a risk of harm if they work regularly or closely with children AHLU will immediately seek advice from the LADO.
+17.3 Where it is alleged that a member of staff (including a Trustee, a volunteer or the DSL) has: Behaved in a way that has harmed a child or may have harmed a child; Possibly committed a criminal offence against or related to a child; or Behaved towards a child or children in a way that indicates that he/she would pose a risk of harm if they work regularly or closely with children AHLU will immediately seek advice from the LADO.
 Where a crime may have been committed or serious harm has been suffered, the matter will be reported to the police.
 AHLU will not undertake its own investigations without prior consultation with the LADO.

 17.4 Temporary and visiting staff will be subject to the same procedures in relation to safeguarding complaints and allegations, as permanent staff.

-17.5 It is a legal duty to make a report to the DBS, within one month of their leaving AHLU, concerning any person (whether employed, contracted, a volunteer or student) who has harmed, or poses a risk of harm to a child and who has been removed from working (paid or unpaid) with children, or would have been removed had he or she not left earlier.
+concerning any person (whether employed, contracted, a volunteer or student) who has harmed, or poses a risk of harm to a child and who has been removed from working (paid or unpaid) with children, or would have been removed had he or she not left earlier.

 17.6 Staff who are formally disciplined for the mistreatment of students (or who resign before disciplinary action can be completed) will be notified to Children’s Services and the DfE.